petervaro/argon/README.md

 - [orderedset](https://github.com/petervaro/orderedset)

 > ***NOTE:*** If you have `bash` and `git` installed on your system, you can run
-> `install.sh` and it will download the dependencies for you.
+> `install.sh` and it will download the dependencies for you, and install argon
+> as well.

 Installation